vamsy679/EmailClassifier-Plugin-Thunderbird/README.md

 ### To install EClassify Backend:

-1. Download the BERT Model from here https://drive.google.com/file/d/1zIOcVWpkB5aFEb3S3yEAAIc_LasyByKT/view?usp=drive_link.
+1. Download the BERT Model : https://drive.google.com/file/d/1zIOcVWpkB5aFEb3S3yEAAIc_LasyByKT/view?usp=drive_link.
 2. Place it in the Models folder in the backend folder.
 3. Create virtual env and activate the venv.
 4. Install the requirements `pip install requirements.txt`.